Skip to main content

 (S) "Home visitor" means the qualified individual who delivers services during home visits that align with an evidence-based or promising-practice home visiting model.

-(T) "Home visiting program manager" means the qualified individual responsible for the day-to-day, hands on management of the local implementing agency, and is responsible for program planning, budgeting, staffing, training, quality assurance, and evaluation.
+(T) "Home visiting program manager" means the qualified individual responsible for the day-to-day, oversight and management of the home visiting program.
+Responsibilities of role include maintaining compliance with home visiting statutes and rules, and may also include program planning, budgeting, staffing, training, quality assurance, and evaluation.
+This individual may also fill the role of contract manager and/or home visiting supervisor.

 (U) "Home visiting provider" means any local implementing agency or entity which provides home visits through a contract, grant or other agreement with the department.